-Description: This course examines major themes in United States history through extensive use of critical thinking, analysis of primary source documents and reading comprehension skills.
-The major themes focused on in this course are: Freedom and Oppression, War and Peace, The Changing American Economy, American Dream v.
+Description: This course examines major themes in United States history through extensive use of critical thinking, analysis of primary source documents, and reading comprehension skills.
+The project-based learning activities will focus on the following themes: Freedom and Oppression, War and Peace, The Changing American Economy, American Dream v.
 Reality.
 In addition to these themes, students will be participating in the U.S. History Fair as part of National History Day.
+Student work will be assessed according to our graduation competencies, including reading, writing, collaborative discussion, research, project quality, and globally informed citizen.
 NCAA Clearinghouse Approved Course